J22Melody/sed_great_ape/README.md

-# Automatic Sound Event Detection and Classification of Great Ape Calls using Neural Networks
+# Automatic Sound Event Detection and Classification of Great Ape Calls Using Neural Networks

 ## Data